 Annual voter registration forms will be sent out this week and East Suffolk residents are being asked to respond promptly in order to help protect public money.

-From 9 August, all properties in Suffolk Coastal and Waveney will receive a ‘Household Enquiry Form’ which is pre-printed with the names of all occupants currently registered to vote in each household.
+To ensure that the Register of Electors is accurate and up to date, East Suffolk Council is required to undertake an Annual Canvass of all households in the district.
+From today (Tuesday 6 August), all properties in East Suffolk will receive a ‘Household Enquiry Form’ which is pre-printed with the names of all occupants currently registered to vote in each household.
 Residents are required by law to either confirm or update the details of anyone at the address who is eligible to vote in the UK.
 This information is used to compile the Register of Electors and enables those residents to vote in future elections.

-The easiest and quickest way to respond is online or by using the automated free-phone number or text message service.
-Full details about how to respond are on the form and also on our website.
+The easiest and quickest way to respond is online, by using the automated free-phone number or text message service.
+Full details about how to respond are on the form.

 Once responses have been received from all properties, an up-to-date Register of Electors can be published.
-For more details, go to our Annual Canvass page.
+For more details about the annual canvass and how to respond, please visit www.eastsuffolk.gov.uk/annual-electoral-canvass.